APPs: 2021 Evaluation and Management CPT Codes

 • The rule for 2021 allows all APPs (APRNs and PAs) to supervise the performance of diagnostic tests in accordance with their state’s scope of practice.
 Previously, only physicians were authorized to do so.
 The ability of APPs to be able to perform diagnostic tests will likely have an impact on APP procedural specialties like interventional radiology and some medical specialties such as cardiology and gastroenterology.2

-As health care organizations absorb these changes and plan for what lies ahead, there are a number of practical implications for APP productivity and compensation to keep in mind.
+As healthcare organizations absorb these changes and plan for what lies ahead, there are a number of practical implications for APP productivity and compensation to keep in mind.
 This article helps organizations to understand and address the impact on APP productivity levels in various specialties, temporary changes to telehealth codes, and unintended consequences for APP productivity-based incentive plans.
 It also highlights other variables that could influence the assessment of APP productivity – such as survey benchmarks and how to utilize these going forward.

 WORK RVU ADJUSTMENTS